 You can also purchase the mitts on Amazon at the link below.

-Another pair of competitor mittens has a similar deign, but the inside fleece isn’t fully attached to the outer waterproofing material.
+Another pair of competitor mittens have a similar design, but the inside fleece isn’t fully attached to the outer waterproofing material.
 This becomes an issue when taking the mittens on and off, especially in the thumb hole area.
 Stonz mitts are sewn together as one solid piece, making it easy to slide the thumb in and out without bunching the material.

 The last competitor is from Columbia, which is a brand that we also own and love.
-Their mittens are similar in design with a longer sleeve, however they polyester in the interior, minimizing how warm they will be for hours in the snow.
+Their mittens are similar in design with a longer sleeve, however, they use polyester for the interior, minimizing how warm they will be for hours in the snow.
 They also use elastic without a toggle at both the wrist and upper cuff.

 We do not feel as though the competitors have as well of a constructed and comfortable snow mitt as Stonz.